marocena26/test-innoway/README.md

 3. Open it in your code editor.
 4. Open a terminal and **install the local dependencies** by executing in the command terminal.
 Here are the ones I used to start my project:

-1. Open it in your code editor.
-2. Open a terminal and **install the local dependencies** by executing in the command terminal.
-Here are the ones I used to start my project:

 ```bash
 npm install
 npm install node-sass